youpy/mac-event-monitor/README.md

 # mac-event-monitor

-A Library to Monitor User Interaction
+A Library to Monitor User Interactions

 ## Installation